butler1970/redrust/README.md

 ## Overview

-RedRust is a command-line client for posting to Reddit subreddits, with special support for accounts that use Google OAuth login.
-It supports environment-based configuration, allowing you to securely provide credentials without exposing them on the command line.
+RedRust is a command-line client for interacting with Reddit, with special support for accounts that use Google OAuth login.
+It supports:

+- Fetching posts from subreddits or the public frontpage
+- Creating posts in subreddits (with various authentication methods)
+- Adding comments to posts and other comments
+- Retrieving detailed information about subreddits, including descriptions and rules

+RedRust uses environment-based configuration, allowing you to securely provide credentials without exposing them on the command line.

 ## Configuration